breuerfelix/breuerfelix.github.io/_posts/18-04-24-Nginx-Server-Blocks.md

 In the past weeks I set up some different webservers with [Nginx](http://nginx.org).
 Nginx is more leightweight and easy to handle than [Apache2](https://httpd.apache.org).

 There are alot of different usages for webservers.
 Some are reverse proxy, https, static sites, clouds or php.
 In this article I wanna share my experiences with different server blocks for some of these cases.
-It's basically more a little wiki.
+It's basically more a little wiki.<!--more-->

 ## Redirect www to non-www Traffic